diligentlyai/freewayai/sdk/examples/kb_chatbot/README.md

 ### Data

-This sample application has a `data/` folder with fake LinkedIn profiles which are fed as variables to the prompts, and used to populate the in-memory vector database.
+This sample application has a `data/` folder with information about bread that is used to populate the in-memory vector database.

 ### Logging